vipulchandan/EcommerceAPI/README.md

 ## Introduction

 Welcome to the E-commerce API Project with NodeJS and MongoDB!
 This web application provides a comprehensive set of APIs for managing an online store.
-It includes functionalities for user management, product management, and order processing.
+It includes functionalities for user management, category management, product management, cart management and order processing.

 ## Getting Started